mgildea87/RNAseq_PE_HISAT2_stringtie_novel_transcripts/README.md

 # RNAseq_PE_HISAT2_stringtie
 This readme describes how to execute the snake make workflow for paired-end RNA-seq pre-processing (fastq -> feature counting) utilizing HISAT2 and Stringtie for alignment and gene/transcript level counting.
-This version of the pipeline does not find novel transcripts.
+This version of the pipeline allows stringtie to assemble novel transcript isoforms.

 # Description of files required for snakemake: